btcpayserver/btcpayserver-php-client/docs/configuration.md

     key\_storage

 The `key_storage` option allows you to specify a class for persisting and retrieving keys.
-By default this uses the `Bitpay\Storage\EncryptedFilesystemStorage` class.
+By default this uses the `BTCPayServer\Storage\EncryptedFilesystemStorage` class.

     key\_storage\_password